Tornium/tornium/docs/index.rst

 Tornium is a Discord bot and website made for `Torn City <https://www.torn.com>`_ built from scratch.

 This documentation is still under construction and thus is not yet complete.
 If you find a missing section and need some help, contact the developer via the links found in the sidebar.

+For information on how to keep your Tornium account secure, check out the :ref:`security section<security>`.

 API Usage
 ---------